jakobgetz/TheAudioMachine/the-audio-mashine/README.md

 # TheAudioMachine

-This is a first functional Prototype of The Audio Machine
+This is the first functional prototype of The Audio Machine

-Features contained in this Prototype:
+Features contained in this prototype:
-	- Loading Presets
+- Loading presets
-	- Set Tempo
+- Set tempo
-	- Loading different Samples
+- Loading different samples
-	- Making custom Rhythms
+- Making custom rhythms
-	- Play and Pause
+- Play and pause
-	- Set Playhead back to start
+- Set playhead back to start
+- record a sequence